danklotz/openNotes/micro-reviews.md

 - [Swiss Army Man](https://www.imdb.com/title/tt4034354/?ref_=nm_knf_t_2).
 Quite good if you can sustain the weirdness.
 In some sense a parody of many indie movie conventions, but a bit too over the top at times.

 - **T**
+- [Ted](https://www.imdb.com/title/tt1637725/?ref_=tt_tpks_tt_i_12_pd_detail_2_pbr_ic).
+I do not understand people who like this kind of movie/humor.
+- [To Rome With Love](https://www.imdb.com/title/tt1859650/?ref_=nm_flmg_dr_9).
+Very enjoyable movie, but for me somehow overshadowed by Midnight in Paris.
 - [The Transporter](https://www.imdb.com/title/tt0293662/?ref_=tt_sims_tt).
 Great action movie which --- in my eyes --- cemented the prototype of a Jason Statham role.
-- [To Rome With Love](https://www.imdb.com/title/tt1859650/?ref_=nm_flmg_dr_9).
-Very enjoyable movie, but for me somehow overshadowed by Midnight in Paris.
 - [Triangle of Sadness](https://www.imdb.com/title/tt7322224/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_triangle%2520of).
 Very enjoyable movie.
 I heard that many did not like it because it supposedly is an overly cynical take on rich people, but I did like it.
 - [True Blood](https://www.imdb.com/title/tt0844441/?ref_=nm_flmg_t_13_act).
 I do not know.
 I was fascinated at first because the world of the series resembled [Vampires: The Masquerade](https://en.wikipedia.org/wiki/Vampire:_The_Masquerade) so much.
 However, the series did not have much substance and got less interesting form episode to episode.
 - [True Romance](https://www.imdb.com/title/tt0108399/?ref_=nm_flmg_wr_24).
 Fun movie.
 Easy to watch but nothing amazing.
+- [The Truman Show](https://www.imdb.com/title/tt0120382/?ref_=tt_tpks_tt_i_5_pd_detail_2_pbr_ic).
+Movies like these are  the reason why I loved Jim Carey back in the day.
+I am very happy that I saw the movie when I saw it, since I do not know how I would perceive it today.

 - **V**
 - [Valerian and the City of a Thousand Planets](https://www.imdb.com/title/tt2239822/?ref_=nm_flmg_t_7_wr).
 Okaish science fiction movie.
 Would not recommend, but also not discourage watching it.
 - [The Vault](https://www.imdb.com/title/tt9742794/?ref_=nv_sr_srsg_0).
 Mediocre heist movie with nice pictures.
 - [V for Vendetta](https://www.imdb.com/title/tt0434409/?ref_=tt_sims_tt).
 Matrix without the computers and political instead of transcendental philosophy.
-One of Natalie Portmans best roles.
+One of Natalie Portman’s best roles.
 I can recommend the movie.

 - **W**
 - [Wednesday](https://www.imdb.com/title/tt13443470/?ref_=hm_fanfav_tt_t_2_pd_fp1).
 Mediocre story, but: intriguing setting, good acting, amazing aesthetics.